 Did you know that email marketing is one of your best marketing tools for your creative business?
 On average, UK businesses make £42 for every £1 invested – which is ludicrously good, and yet, small creative businesses are notoriously neglectful of this powerful and profitable communications tool.

-Sure, email marketing can feel ‘old school’ – and you’re right, it’s not got the glamour or the pzazz of Instagram or PR – but it has the potential to make you a lot of money for a relatively small amount of work.
-And it’s often free or with very little cost!
+Sure, email marketing can feel ‘old school’ – and you’re right, it’s not got the glamour or the pzazz of Instagram, TikTok or PR – but it has the potential to make you a lot of money for a relatively small amount of work.
+And it’s often free or has very little cost!

-We invited Aime Cox-Tennant, from marketing agency Studio Cotton to share her professional tips to create better email marketing campaigns for your creative business.
+We invited Aime Cox-Tennant, from marketing agency Studio Cotton to share her professional tips for creating better email marketing campaigns for your creative business.

 1. Design your marketing emails to match your website